Fair Rate Maximization for Multi-User Multi-Cell MISO Communication Systems via Novel Transmissive RIS Transceiver: Numerical Results

 In addition, following the convergence analysis, we evaluate the computational complexity of the proposed algorithms.
-A comparison of the MATLAB runtimes for two algorithms is provided in Fig. \ref{fig.4} across a range of TRTC element counts $N$.
+A comparison of the MATLAB runtimes for two algorithms is provided in Fig. \ref{fig.4} across a range of TRIS transceiver element counts $N$.
 The figure indicates that the ``SOCP" and ``Low Com." algorithms have the longest and shortest runtimes, respectively.
-Notably, the ``Low Com." method is substantially more efficient, requiring computation time that is two orders of magnitude less than that of the ``SOCP" algorithm.
-By combining Fig. \ref{fig.3} and Fig. \ref{fig.4}, it is clear that the ``Low Com." method is more efficient than the ``SOCP" algorithm while still ensuring optimal sum-rate performance.
+Notably, the ``Low Com." method is substantially more efficient, requiring computation time that is two orders of magnitude less than that of the ``SOCP" algorithm. { For example, when $N=36$, the ``Low Com." method requires only 2.5\% of the run time needed by the ``SOCP" algorithm. } By combining Fig. \ref{fig.3} and Fig. \ref{fig.4}, it is clear that the ``Low Com." method is more efficient than the ``SOCP" algorithm while still ensuring optimal sum-rate performance.